|

 thwart true learning.
 Kiyosaki further says that most true learning

-comes from making mistakes, from falling down and trying again like
+comes from making mistakes, from falling down and trying again

 you do when you learn to walk or learn to ride a bicycle.
 So failure